Skip to Main Content

 Can you refinance an ARM loan?

-You can refinance an ARM loan and by doing so, you’ll replace your existing mortgage with a new one.
-In this case, it can be either another ARM or a fixed-rate mortgage.
+Yes, you can refinance an ARM loan.
+By doing so, you’ll replace your existing mortgage with a new one — it can be either another ARM or a fixed-rate mortgage.

 Lenders typically offer specific mortgage refinancing loans, so you’ll use their refinance application form to apply.
 The fact that you already own the home can simplify the process.

-Keep in mind that you can choose the lender when refinancing an adjustable-rate mortgage.
+Keep in mind that you can choose the lender when refinancing an adjustable-rate mortgage, just like you did when you got the original loan.
 It could be your current lender or a different one, depending on which institution can offer you the best rate, service and terms.

 How to refinance an ARM

-1. Get and compare quotes: Don’t just assume you’ll refinance with your current lender.
-Instead, research multiple lenders and get quotes on rates, fees and terms that you can compare to find the best offer.
+1. Compare quotes: Don’t just refinance with your current lender without shopping around first.
+Research multiple lenders and get quotes on rates, fees and terms that you can compare to find the best offer.

-2. Choose a lender and apply: Gather all of your financial documents and submit the paperwork to the lender of your choice.
+2. Choose a lender and apply: Gather all of your financial documents and submit the paperwork and application to the lender of your choice.

-4. Go through underwriting and close the loan: Just as when you applied for your initial mortgage, you’ll need to work with an underwriter to verify your finances.
-Once everything is in order, you’ll schedule a closing date where you’ll sign the paperwork and pay closing costs.
-Note: You can pay closing costs upfront or roll them into the loan.
+4. Go through underwriting and close: The lender’s underwriting process will verify your finances.
+Once everything is in order, assuming your loan is approved, you’ll schedule a closing date to sign the paperwork and pay the closing costs.

 Costs of refinancing an ARM

 Remember: Refinancing isn’t free.
 Before switching from an ARM to a fixed-rate loan, make sure you understand how much it costs to refinance a mortgage.
-You’ll need to budget for a number of expenses, like an origination fee, appraisal fee and title services.
+You’ll need to budget for a number of expenses, including:

 Benefits of refinancing an ARM to a fixed-rate mortgage